The Excessive Fraud Merchant Program: Mastercard’s New Approach to Managing Fraud

 The Excessive Fraud Merchant program is a fraud compliance scheme created by Mastercard.
 The purpose of the program is to exercise oversight in regards to eCommerce merchant activity and prevent excessive fraud from occurring on the Mastercard network.
 This is achieved by imposing penalties on merchants for noncompliance.

-The Excessive Fraud Merchant program was originally announced by Mastercard back in April 2019 as part of the North America Assurance Framework.
+Mastercard announced the Excessive Chargeback Merchant program back in April 2019.
+It is part of the North America Assurance Framework.

 Although EFM is a global program, there are specific regions and countries in which the rule does not apply.
 Current exceptions to the program include merchants based in any of the following markets: